Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

 Incidentally, there is an error in Eqs.
 (2.10) and (2.13) of that Lemma, namely $j=0,\pm 1$ should be replaced by $j=\pm 1$ in the former, and $\{j,k\} \in \{0,1,-1\}$ should be replaced by $\{j,k\} \in \{1,-1\}$ in the latter.
 The identities do not hold for $j,k=0$, and therefore the first sentence of the proof should also be discarded.
 This is a minor consideration, since $j,k=\pm 1$ is the non-trivial case, with $j,k=0$ of no interest.

-The three LG expansions break down at the turning point $z_{0}$, and in order to obtain representations valid at this point one instead uses the Airy function $\mathrm{Ai}(z)$ and its derivative \cite[Chap.
+The three LG expansions break down at the turning point $z_{0}$, and in order to obtain representations valid at this point the standard method involves the Airy function $\mathrm{Ai}(z)$ and its derivative \cite[Chap.
 11]{Olver:1997:ASF}, along with two sets of asymptotic series involving inverse powers of the large parameter $u$.
 From \cite[Eqs.(3.1) - (3.3)]{Dunster:2021:SEB} alternative asymptotic forms for solutions are given in terms of slowly-varying coefficient functions $A(u,z)$ and $B(u,z)$ via the identities

 and

 where $\mathrm{Ai}_{\pm 1}(z)=\mathrm{Ai}(ze^{\mp 2\pi i/3})$.
 An important feature is that these equations are linearly dependent, in that given any pair of these three identities the other one follows from (\ref{eq13}) and the Airy function connection formula \cite[Eq.
 9.2.12]{NIST:DLMF}